Machine Learning Algorithm Cheat Sheet for Azure Machine Learning designer

 The Azure Machine Learning Algorithm Cheat Sheet helps you choose the right algorithm from the designer for a predictive analytics model.

-Designer supports two type of components, classic prebuilt components and custom components.
-These two types of components are not compatible.
+Designer supports two types of components, classic prebuilt components (v1) and custom components (v2).
+These two types of components are NOT compatible.

-Custom components allow you to provide your own code as a component.
-It supports sharing across workspaces and seamless authoring across Studio, CLI, and SDK interfaces.
+Custom components allow you to wrap your own code as a component.
+It supports sharing components across workspaces and seamless authoring across Studio, CLI v2, and SDK v2 interfaces.

 Azure Machine Learning has a large library of algorithms from the classification, recommender systems, clustering, anomaly detection, regression, and text analytics families.
 Each is designed to address a different type of machine learning problem.

 For more information, see How to select algorithms.

 Download the cheat sheet here: Machine Learning Algorithm Cheat Sheet (11x17 in.)

 Download and print the Machine Learning Algorithm Cheat Sheet in tabloid size to keep it handy and get help choosing an algorithm.

 How to use the Machine Learning Algorithm Cheat Sheet

 The suggestions offered in this algorithm cheat sheet are approximate rules-of-thumb.
 Some can be bent, and some can be flagrantly violated.
 This cheat sheet is intended to suggest a starting point.
 Don’t be afraid to run a head-to-head competition between several algorithms on your data.
 There is simply no substitute for understanding the principles of each algorithm and the system that generated your data.